vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/Dennis-Miller/checkin-2.md

 how to link my qr code to my localhost when the user wont have the server running

 ##Deliverables for next checkin:

+- Add app context so users know what this does
+- Work on styling of cards
+- Style and basic nav links
+- Continue to work on testing